DIDB is an amazing resource

 Largest curated collection

-The UW Drug Interaction Database (DIDB) has the largest manually curated collection of preclinical (in vitro, human) and clinical (in vivo) data available.
+The UW Drug Interaction Database (DIDB) has the largest manually curated collection of human in vitro and clinical (in vivo) data available.

 More data every day

 From all relevant publications (citations) and FDA regulatory documents.

 Dedicated to supporting scientists in their decision-making process when evaluating pharmacokinetic (PK)-based drug interactions and drug safety.